deadlydog/PowerShell.tiPS/docs/ArchitectureDecisionRecords/005-How-to-dot-source-files-into-the-module-psm1-file.md

 For now I'm going to stick with dot-sourcing the files individually in the .psm1 file.
 This is the simplest option and still allows us to use breakpoints in VS Code.
-Also, the performance difference between the different methods with the current number of files is low.
+Also, the performance difference between dot-sourcing and defining the code directly in the .psm1 file ~100ms, which is not too bad.
 If the dot-sourcing time becomes a problem as more files are added to the module, we can revisit this decision.

 ## Consequences